The WordPress admin is full of noise

 A better way: one command, per-notice control

 Open the TrueCommander navigator.
 Type admin notices.
 Every notice captured from the current admin page appears as a card.
 Dismiss one permanently.
-Snooze another for 7 days.
+Snooze another for a day.
 Ignore the two you want visible.

 How it works